teco-kit/fire-detector-tutorial/README.md

 ### Flash the nRF52840

 To flash the code to your microcontroller, click the "Upload" button (arrow) in the top left corner of the Arduino IDE.

-It might be necessary to double-press the reset button of the microcontroller to make the upload work.
+⚠️ **Some people experience the following issue when flashing: The microcontroller might not show up anymore, the port disconnects, etc. as soon as there is some program running on it.
+When this happens, you have to double-press the tiny reset button (quite rapid "click-click") of the microcontroller to make the upload work and connect the port again.
+If you get notifications saying the board disconnected, don't worry as long as it says "upload complete".
+To connect to the Serial Monitor, you have to double click "reset" again, select the port again and then it should work.**

-If you're running macOS and experience the following error
+⚠️ **If you're running macOS and experience the following error**

 ```
 Traceback (most recent call last): File "main.py", line 317, in File "click/core.py", line 1134, in call File "click/core.py", line 1040, in main File "click/_unicodefun.py", line 100, in _verify_python_env RuntimeError: Click will abort further execution because Python was configured to use ASCII as encoding for the environment.
 Consult https://click.palletsprojects.com/unicode-support/ for mitigation steps.
 ```
 here's how fix it:
 - download [this](https://github.com/teco-kit/fire-detector-tutorial/raw/refs/heads/main/adafruit-nrfutil) file
-- go to ~/Library/Arduino15/packages/Seeeduino/hardware/nrf52/1.1.12/tools/adafruit-nrfutil/macos/
+- go to `~/Library/Arduino15/packages/Seeeduino/hardware/nrf52/1.1.12/tools/adafruit-nrfutil/macos/`, e.g. by opening the Terminal app: paste `open ~/Library/Arduino15/packages/Seeeduino/hardware/nrf52/1.1.12/tools/adafruit-nrfutil/macos/` and hit enter
 - replace the existing `adafruit-nrfutil` file with the downloaded file
+- go back to the command line in the Terminal app and paste `chmod +x ~/Library/Arduino15/packages/Seeeduino/hardware/nrf52/1.1.12/tools/adafruit-nrfutil/macos/adafruit-nrfutil` and hit enter
 - restart the Arduino IDE and try to flash again
 - macOS will probably complain and tell you it can't execute the file because it's not trusted
 - open the System Settings and head to "Privacy & Security", scroll down all the way and where it says "adafruit-nrfutil" click on "Open Anyway"